Calculate your take-home pay in The Peach State. Georgia income tax rate: 5.19%.

 | Take-Home Pay | - | - | - |

-Georgia has a flat income tax system with a top rate of 5.39%.
+Georgia has a flat income tax rate of 5.39%.
 This calculator estimates your take-home pay after federal income tax, state income tax, Social Security, Medicare, and any pre-tax deductions like 401(k) contributions.
 Enter your salary or hourly wage above to see a detailed breakdown of your paycheck.